TM-1-3/LearnVironment/README.md

 -->

 ### Features and Assumptions
+#### High-Level Features:
+- Student Profiles & Progress Tracking - Students can create and customize their profiles, view their progress, including games played, mistakes made, and learning outcomes.
+- Classroom Management - Teachers can create and manage multiple classes, assign students to specific classes, choose what games are available for that class and monitor individual student and class performance.
+- Game Exploration - Any user can browse and play a variety of educational games, categorized by age and educational level, to enhance their learning.
+This allows teachers and developers to test the games before students play them and students autonomously play any game in the platform.
+- Game Content Overview and Verification - Teachers can review the educational objectives and bibliographies associated with each game to ensure the accuracy and credibility of the content.
+Games may also have a verified tag stating that the app developers ensured it's accuracy.
+- Game Development Platform - Game developers can create, edit, and update their educational games within the app.
+They must provide and adviced age group and write an appropriate description and corresponding bibliography for each game.
+- Real-Time Feedback - The games will provide instant feedback during gameplay, highlighting mistakes, rewarding progress, and offering hints or tips.
+- Leaderboard - The teacher will be able to turn on a leaderboard for each of his classes to encourage students to play the educative games.
+- Achievement System - The student will receive achivements based on performance which will be available on the students profile to encourage him to learn more.
+- Notifications - The app will send reminders to students about upcoming game deadlines.

+#### Assumptions and Dependencies:
+- User Roles - The app will have three distinct user roles: Student, Teacher, and Game Developer, each with different levels of capabilities.

 <!--
 Indicate an  initial/tentative list of high-level features - high-level capabilities or desired services of the system that are necessary to deliver benefits to the users.
  - Feature XPTO - a few words to briefly describe the feature